“Ô, Sunlight! The most precious gold to be found on Earth.”

 SUMMER FOODS TO EAT

-In China it’s customary to celebrate summer solstice with cooling foods such as cold noodles in various forms, wontons, rice dumplings wrapped in bamboo leaves and dishes made with summer produce such as lotus root, bitter melons, enoki mushrooms, wild rice, string beans and many other delicious seasonal produce.
+In China it’s customary to celebrate summer with cooling foods such as cold noodles, wontons, rice dumplings wrapped in bamboo leaves and dishes made with summer produce such as lotus root, watermelon radishes, bitter melons, celery, plums, cucumbers, enoki mushrooms, wild rice, string beans, jicama, water chestnuts, and aromatic herbs.

 Add a small handful of herbs as needed in hot water, steep for 5 minutes, take a deep breath, enjoy!